Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/aggregate_interference/README.md

-# The WinnForum R2-SGN-16 Iterative Allocation Process(IAP) Reference Implementation
+# The WinnForum R2-SGN-12 Iterative Aggregate Interference Calculation Reference Implementation

-This folder contains Python code and test data for calculation of the IAP according to the R2-SGN-16 requirement in the WINNF-TS-0112 document, Version V1.4.1 (January 16, 2018) [1].
+This folder contains Python code and test data for calculation of the Aggregate Interference according to the R2-SGN-12 requirement in the WINNF-TS-0112 document, Version V1.4.1 (January 16, 2018) [1].

 ## Main Interface

+The main routine to perform aggregate interference on FSS incumbent is `aggregate_interference.calculateAggregateInterferenceForFSS()`.
+The main routine to perform aggregate interference on ESC incumbent is `aggregate_interference.calculateAggregateInterferenceForESC()`.
+The main routine to perform aggregate interference on GWPZ incumbent is `aggregate_interference.calculateAggregateInterferenceForGWPZ()`.
-The main routine to perform IAP on different incumbent types is
+The main routine to perform aggregate interference on PPA incumbent is `aggregate_interference.calculateAggregateInterferenceForPPA()`.
-`iap.performIAP()`.

 ## Code Prerequisites